midtown-ai/glossary/glossary/b.md

  See also [B], [Boosting], [Decision Tree], [Ensemble Method], [Random Forest], [Weak Learner]

+# Baidu Company

+ Baidu, Inc. (meaning "hundred times") is a Chinese multinational technology company specializing in Internet-related services, products, and artificial intelligence (AI), headquartered in Beijing's Haidian District.
+It is one of the largest AI and Internet companies in the world.

+ See also [B], [Company]

 # Balanced Fitting

  Good generalization for other data.